Ask a COVID-19 Question

 - Commercial international passenger services to and from Ukraine will gradually resume as of June 15.
 U.S. citizens interested in departing Ukraine can find information about future flights by visiting the airlines’ websites.

 - Many land border checkpoints with neighboring countries have re-opened.
 You can find a full list of currently open border crossings here.

 - On March 15, the U.S. Department of State authorized the voluntary departure of non-essential U.S. government personnel and family members with high risk medical conditions for COVID-19.

-- U.S. government personnel are prohibited from all official and personal travel within Ukraine outside of Kyiv proper.
+- U.S. government personnel are allowed limited overnight travel within Ukraine outside of Kyiv proper.

 - U.S. Embassy Kyiv has reduced staffing and is practicing social distancing.
 Personnel are further advised to avoid large gatherings.